ImperialCollegeLondon/IM-MAG-Data-Processing-Tools/README.md

 - `mag countdown` - How long untill IMAP launch?
 - `mag check-gap --mode normalE8 folder/burst_data20230112-11h23-bad-time-fine.csv` - list all gaps in timestamps and sequence counters in science data csv file

-## How to install and use

-See `install.sh`.
+## Mag cli `USERS` Quick Start

 - Download the wheel/tar from the GitHub Actions build artifacts
+- Make sure you have the correct version of python installed (probably python3.10).
+If not use pyenv (see install pyenv section below).
 - Install pipx (not required but this ensures the tool is installed in it's own environment and dependencies cannot make a mess of your system)
+    ```bash
+    python3 -m pip install --user pipx
+    ```
-- [install it with pipx](https://pypa.github.io/pipx/docs/#pipx-install) or with pip if you must.
+- [install mag with pipx](https://pypa.github.io/pipx/docs/#pipx-install) or with pip if you must.
+    ```bash
+    pipx install --python python3.10 mag-*.tar.gz
+    ```
-- Run `mag --help` or `mag countdown` on the command line to check it installed ok
+- Run mag commands on the command line to check it installed ok
+    ```bash
+    mag countdown
+    mag --help
+    ```

+See `install.sh` for a script that does some of this for you if you set some environment variables.

-## Developer Quick start
+## Mag cli `DEVELOPERS` Quick Start

-- install vs code and docker (tested on windows with WSL2 and docker desktop)
+- install vscode and docker (tested on windows with WSL2 and docker desktop)
 - clone the repository
 - open the repo in vscode and switch to the dev container (CTRL-P -> Reopen in dev container)
 - open a terminal and run `poetry install` to restore dependencies